ikhemissi/azure-ipaas-workshop/docs/workshop.md

 <div class="info" data-title="Note">

-> An app registration in Azure Entra ID is a process that allows you to integrate your application with Azure AD to enable authentication and authorization.
-By registering an application, you create an identity for it, which Azure AD can use to authenticate users and grant access to resources.
+> An app registration in Azure Entra ID is a process that allows you to integrate your application with Azure Entra ID to enable authentication and authorization.
+By registering an application, you create an identity for it, which Azure Entra ID can use to authenticate users and grant access to resources.

 </div>